sara-nl/sdrdocs/source/pages/advanced/objects.rst

 Communities
 _________________

-A community is an object that can contain one or more deposits or other collections.
+A community bundles collections and deposits under a single entity.
+With a community, you can add policies to deposit workflows that make sure publications are up to the standards of your community.
 It is described by a minimum set of metadata and can be referred to by a unique PID.
 Communities do not contain files.

+Communities can have user members with specific roles, such as the community administrator or simply a member.
+Depending on the policies set, a user has specific priviledges concerning the community.

 Communities have their own landing page that give an overview of the objects contained.
 They are indexed for search.

 .. _advanced-objects-schemas:

-Schemas
+Metadata schemas
 _________________

-A schema is an object that can defines a set of metadata fields.
-Schemas are used to enable validation and enforcement of metadata for other objects, such as deposits and collections.
+A metadata schema is an object that defines a set of metadata fields and is essentially a logical plan showing the relationships between metadata fields, normally through establishing rules for the use and management of metadata.
+Metadata schema makes sure that your deposit or collection has complete and understandable information attached to it.

 Schemas have their own landing page that give an overview of the metadata fields.
+They are indexed for search.

+.. _advanced-objects-groups:

+Groups
+_________________

+A group is a bundling of one or more users.
+They can be used to provide access or administrative privileges to specific objects for a selection of persons using only a single relation.

+Groups have their own landing page that give an overview of the managed objects.
 They are indexed for search.

 .. _advanced-objects-access: